Exhibition logo reading "Swift 100" in gothic type with a quatrefoil motif.

 Reliefs

-At its inception the Divinity School’s academic focus was New Testament and Early Christian Literature.
-While areas of study have greatly multiplied over the last hundred years the Divinity School’s Bible and History of Christianity Areas remain a strength of the institution.
+In its earliest days, the Divinity School’s academic focus was primarily New Testament and Early Christian Literature.
+While areas of study have greatly multiplied over the last hundred years, the Divinity School’s Bible and History of Christianity Areas remain a strength of the institution.

 WATCH VIDEO